Taurus TX22 Review: Can-Ready Rimfire

 As a child, I remember shooting my Grandfather’s Ruger MkII pistol.
 What a party it was for a kid like me to burn through a brick of ammo!

-Other manufacturers have tried to create something similar to the MkII and its cousins, but often with hit-and-miss results.
+As a lifelong shooter, I’ve seen other manufacturers try to create something similar to the MkII and its cousins, but often with hit-and-miss results.
 I’ve shot several other modern rimfire pistols, which always seemed to leave me just a bit underwhelmed.
 They often feel like a toy, too small for a man’s hand.
 They are usually maxed out with a full mag of ten cartridges; worst of all, they are unreliable.

 Taurus has a reputation that many would call questionable, I myself swore off Taurus more than a decade ago.
 But all these years later, I thought I would give them another try after fondling the TX 22 at their booth at SHOT Show a few years ago.
 My very first impression there piqued my interest in the gun, so I ordered a T&E unit to ride the bull one more time.